shawnz99/shawnz99/README.md

 ### Hi, I'm Shawn Zimmermann

-  - I'm currently a Computer Science student at the University At Buffalo
+  - I'm currently a Grad Student at the University At Buffalo and a Software Engineer at Bolt Graphics
   - I'm interests are currently in Systems and software development
-  - I'm currently learning how to build web applications

 This GitHub is where I put my version control for my projects.